11 Examples of How AI is Used in Business in 2026

-Artificial intelligence (AI) continues to see widespread adoption across industries and business functions, and to reshape how companies operate.
-From marketing to human resources, AI is being used throughout organizations of all sizes to streamline tasks, improve data analytics, and make better informed decisions more quickly.
+Artificial intelligence (AI) continues to see widespread adoption across industries and business functions, reshaping how companies operate.
+From marketing to human resources, AI is being used throughout organizations of all sizes to streamline tasks, improve data analytics, and make better-informed decisions more quickly.

 Some of the most impactful technologies in AI include generative AI and natural language processing (NLP) tools like ChatGPT, machine learning, and deep learning.